BobTheNerd10/Re-Replanted/source/core-fixes/README.md

 - The files in the "Fixes/" folder all have their own "Implement()" function which enables all the functionality of the file.
 - The files in the "Fixes/" folder subscribe to MelonEvents to call code at the relevant times If you're adding a new cs file, make sure to add the Implement() function to core.cs when you're done!

+## Conventions
+- When adding a new fix, please add a description of the bug you're fixing as a comment near the top of the file.
+- It is strongly recommended for fixes to be static.
+This is to avoid unnecessary instantiation.
+(If there's a reason it can't be static, let Bob know!)